 Backstory and Context

-Gebhard was big city figure in Denver during the late 1800’s.
-He moved to the Colorado to establish a meat packing plant.
-Soon he was the largest packer of pork and beef in the state.
-In addition he was the founder of the Stockyards National Bank and director of the Denver National Bank (which eventually became Wells Fargo).
+Henry Gebhard was a big city figure in Denver during the late 1800’s.
+He moved to Colorado to establish a meat packing plant and founded the Colorado Packing Provision Company in 1890.
+Soon, he was the largest packer of pork and beef in the entire state.
+In addition to his company, Gebhard was the founder of the Stockyards National Bank and director of the Denver National Bank (which eventually became Wells Fargo).
 He anonymously funded many of the “Denver City Beautiful” projects that elevated the aesthetic of the city.

-Currently a medical office resides here.
-Kathy and Chuck Brantigan of Dr. Brantigan's Practice welcome people to check out the home,
+Currently, a local medical office resides here.
+Owners Kathy and Chuck Brantigan of Dr. Brantigan's Practice welcome people to check out the home:

 “We would like to invite you to visit the Gebhard Mansion…this home belongs to the people of Colorado”

 Dr. Brantigan’s office mostly focuses on treating vascular diseases, but also extends to treatment of thoracic outlet syndrome, limb preservation, venous ulcers, non-healing wounds, stroke prevention, and many others.